alacrity-ai/shipwright-survivors/README.md

   - [ ] Radar Enhancements
     - [ ] Hover over radar makes it opaque
     - [ ] Add animated "LOOK HERE!"
 Arrow indicators that can be triggered via event hub
+    - [ ] Player ship brighter, or blinking?
+Either way it's transparent and shouldn't be.
   - [x] Transition to boss music on boss fight (Add boss music to the mission registry, wavespawner will play the mission boss music)
   - [x] BlockDropSelectionMenu Remaining Tasks:
     - [ ] Clicking on the UI indicator for the BlockDropSelectionMenu should open it